-To align our stakeholder interest with our sustainability strategy, we conducted a materiality analysis in our fiscal year 2021/2022.
-Since then, we further assessed and prioritised our material topics.
+To align our stakeholder interest with our sustainability stra-The process of topic identification, analysis, selection, prioritegy, we conducted a materiality analysis in our fiscal year tization, and approval is reviewed annually to assure that our 2021/2022.
+Since then, we further assessed and prioritised our sustainability approach reflects our evolving business operations and stakeholders' expectations.
+We will continue to keep material topics.
 Using a blended process, we engaged internal ,and external stakeholders through a survey and interviews.
-We engaged with management and non-management staff, customers, investors and ESG rating agencies.
-We selected 28 topics within the impact areas Environmental Stewardship - People Values & Social Engagement - Governance & Compliance and results were reviewed and approved by the Management Board.
+We open communication channels throughout this process, to engaged with management and non-management staff, custoconstantly improve our practices and allow stakeholder participation.
+Please find details to our stakeholder engagement in mers, investors and ESG rating agencies.
+We selected 28 topics within the impact areas Environmental Stewardship - People our appendix.
+Values & Social Engagement - Governance & Compliance and results were reviewed and approved by the Management Board.
 Our strategy hence reflects our stakeholders' interests.